Interesting United States President Facts Part 3 (25th-32th President)

 Many more interesting Teddy Roosevelt facts can be found here: The Amazing Life of Theodore Roosevelt

-Known for his obesity, flatulence, and frequent belching, Taft also once got stuck in a White House bathtub as he was too fat to squeeze out.
+Known for his obesity, flatulence, and frequent belching, it’s often stated that Taft once got stuck in a White House bathtub as he was too fat to squeeze out.
 In order to get himself out, he had butter brought to him, which was smeared all over.
 After he got out, he ordered a larger bathtub.
+However, it isn’t actually clear any part of this story is true, lacking any primary sources, despite it being widely repeated today.

 Taft is also noted as being the only President to also become the Chief Justice of the Supreme Court, which was really his life’s ambition.
 According to his wife, “never did he cease to regard a Supreme Court appointment as more desirable than the presidency.”